Legal

 Customer may not send unsolicited bulk

-and must comply with all relevant legislation and regulations
+comply with all relevant legislation and regulations on bulk

-on bulk and commercial e-mail, including the CAN-SPAM Act
+and commercial e-mail, including the CAN-SPAM Act of 2003

-sending mass unsolicited e-mail, which is email that is
+mass unsolicited e-mail, which is email that is sent to

-sent to recipients who have not double-opted in to mailings
+recipients who have not double-opted in to mailings from the

-from the Customer.
-Customers who send mass mailings must
+Customer.
+Customers who send mass mailings must maintain

-maintain complete and accurate records of all consents and
+complete and accurate records of all consents and opt-ins,

-opt-ins, including the actual e-mail and its headers, and
+including the actual e-mail and its headers, and provide

-provide such records to Web Hosts Australia upon its request.
-If
+such records to Web Hosts Australia upon its request.
+If a

-a Customer cannot provide positive and verifiable proof
+Customer cannot provide positive and verifiable proof of

-of such consents and opt-ins, Web Hosts Australia will consider the
+such consents and opt-ins, Web Hosts Australia will consider

 Mailing Lists – Customers are prohibited